How to Set—and Maintain—Healthy Boundaries in a Relationship

 Pushing himself too hard for too long sometimes caused Goldman to feel burnt out.
 “You have a choice,” he says.
 “Do you break or do you start adopting some healthy limits?”

 Setting boundaries isn’t just important for busy professionals; everyone can benefit from managing situations that cause undue stress or pain.
-Here are some tips on how to draw the line, and stay inside it.
+Here are some tips on how to set boundaries in a relationship—not only drawing the line, but staying inside it.

 Identify your limits